Calculating taxable gains on share trading in New Zealand

-While many Sharesight users tend to be “buy and hold” investors, who invest over the long term to earn dividends, New Zealand’s IRD may still judge the activity to be ‘trading’.
-Even if you’re not an active trader, the issue of intent is very important, and Sharesight recommends consulting a registered accountant whether these rules apply to your circumstance.
+While many Sharesight users tend to be "buy and hold" investors, who invest over the long term to earn dividends, New Zealand’s IRD may still judge the activity to be ‘trading’.
+Even if you’re not an active trader, the issue of intent is very important, and Sharesight recommends consulting a registered accountant to determine whether these rules apply to your circumstances.

 First-in, first-out (FIFO)